rouanw/dotnetbootstrap/README.md

 Getting this set up in CI

+-download and install jenkins msi
+-add proxy details (jse\username) copy server details from intrernet options -add git (or github) and msbuild plugins
+-for git go to Jenkins > Manage Jenkins > Configure and set git.exe path (or add to path)
-download and install jenkins msi add proxy details (jse\username) copy server details from intrernet options add git and msbuild plugins add MSBuild installation - in Jenkins > Manage Jenkins > Configure, under MSBuild installations.
+- for git set correct .gitconfig for jenkins user (or make jenkins run as another user) -add MSBuild installation - in Jenkins > Manage Jenkins > Configure, under MSBuild installations.
 Path to build something like C:\Windows\Microsoft.NET\Framework64\v4.0.30319

 Add new job for the app:
 Select Git under Source Code Management